Septharoth/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an interface that takes HTML or XML as a tree structure where each node is branched out to represent a part of the document.

 2. What is an event?

+Events are literally what that is, an event.
+Anthing that occurs on the page is an event somehow.

 3. What is an event listener?

+An event listener is what like a hook that allows you to call a function when the listener catches the event being run

 4. Why would we convert a NodeList into an Array?

+To allow array functions mostly

 5. What is a component?

+A component is a reuseable piece of code to create the same elements with different data

 ### Git Set up